Skip to main content

 • Any business wanting to build trust with customers about data handling

-How I can help
+How we can help

 Compliance assessment

-I’ll review your current data processing activities against GDPR requirements and identify areas that need attention.
+We’ll review your current data processing activities against GDPR requirements and identify areas that need attention.
 You’ll receive a practical report with prioritised recommendations.

 Privacy programme development